Medicaid Leadership Academy

 The Council of State Governments

 Sean Slone is a senior policy analyst in the Center of Innovation at the national headquarters of The Council of State Governments (CSG) in Lexington, Kentucky.
 In recent years, he has staffed projects on long-term care, mental health policy and the future of work and directed the organization’s Medicaid policy education programs.
-Previously, as CSG’s Director of Transportation & Infrastructure Policy, he spent a decade (2008-18) staffing the organization’s Transportation & Infrastructure Public Policy Committee, organizing transportation-related convenings in Washington, D.C. and around the country and writing for CSG publications.
+Previously, as CSG’s director of transportation & infrastructure policy, he spent a decade (2008-18) staffing the organization’s Transportation & Infrastructure Public Policy Committee, organizing transportation-related convenings in Washington, D.C., and around the country and writing for CSG publications.
 A journalist by training, his career also has included a decade as a producer for C-SPAN in Washington, D.C. and five years as a producer/reporter for Kentucky Educational Television, where he covered the Kentucky General Assembly.